 - 6. Select 5.
 Apply driver updates (option 5 in the previous menu). - 7.
 When prompted, insert the CD with the updated MegaRAID driver. - 8.
 At the installation menu, select 1.
 Solaris Interactive. - 9.
-Follow the remaining instructions to complete the installation normally.
+Follow the rest of the instructions to complete the installation normally.